Chart Color Schemes

 Ascot Vale displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Ascot Vale's dwelling structures, as per the latest Census, consisted of 46.0% houses and 54.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Ascot Vale's dwelling structure, as per the latest Census, comprised 46.0% houses and 54.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 42.6% houses and 57.4% other dwellings.
-Home ownership in Ascot Vale was at 27.7%, similar to Melbourne metro, with mortgaged dwellings at 33.5% and rented ones at 38.8%.
-The median monthly mortgage repayment in the area was $2,458, higher than Melbourne metro's average of $2,200.
-Median weekly rent in Ascot Vale was recorded at $370, matching Melbourne metro's figure but lower than the national average of $375.
-Nationally, Ascot Vale's mortgage repayments were significantly higher than the Australian average of $1,863.
+Home ownership in Ascot Vale stood at 27.7%, similar to Melbourne metro, with the rest being mortgaged (33.5%) or rented (38.8%).
+The median monthly mortgage repayment was $2,458, above Melbourne metro's average of $2,200.
+Median weekly rent in Ascot Vale was $370, matching Melbourne metro's figure.
+Nationally, Ascot Vale's mortgage repayments are higher at $2,458 compared to the Australian average of $1,863, while rents were lower at $370 against the national figure of $375.

 Frequently Asked Questions - Housing